madstercoder7/CryptNest/README.md

 flask run
 ```

-Due to hardware limitations (webcam-based face recognition), CryptNest is meant to be run locally.
-A live hosted demo is not possible as face unlock requires direct access to the user’s webcam.
-I will try my best to solve this in the future.
+⚠️ Note: CryptNest is designed for local use only because it requires direct webcam access for face recognition.
+A hosted demo is not possible at this time.
+I plan to explore solutions to this limitation in the future.

 Please provide feedback